microsoft/Azure-Kinect-Samples/body-tracking-samples/sample_unity_bodytracking/README.md

 - onnxruntime_providers_tensorrt.dll

+#### 4) Next make sure you have all the [required DLLs for ONNX Runtime execution](https://docs.microsoft.com/en-us/azure/kinect-dk/body-sdk-setup#required-dlls-for-onnx-runtime-execution-environments):

+First, download and install [Visual C++ Redistributable](https://docs.microsoft.com/en-us/azure/kinect-dk/body-sdk-setup#visual-c-redistributable-for-visual-studio-2015).

+Additionally:

+**For CUDA**:
+* Download and install appropriate version of CUDA and make sure that CUDA_PATH exists as an environment variable (e.g C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v11.4).
+* Download and install appropriate version of cuDNN and add a value to the PATH environment variable for it (e.g C:\Program Files\NVIDIA GPU Computing Toolkit\cuda-8.2.2.6\bin).

+**For TensorRT**:
+* Download and install appropriate version of CUDA and make sure that CUDA_PATH exists as an environment variable (e.g C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v11.4).
+* Download and install appropriate version of TensorRT and add a value to the PATH environment variable for it (e.g C:\Program Files\NVIDIA GPU Computing Toolkit\TensorRT-8.2.1.8\lib).

+**For DirectML**:
+* Copy the **directml.dll** from the sample_unity_bodytracking folder to the unity editor directory (e.g C:\Program Files\Unity\Hub\Editor\2019.1.2f1\Editor)

-#### 5) Then copy DirectML.dll to unity editor installation folder (...\Unity\Hub\Editor\version\Editor).
+#### 5) Then specify Execution Provider for the tracking:

-From Packages/Microsoft.Azure.Kinect.BodyTracking.ONNXRuntime.1.10.0/lib/native/amd64/release

-- directml.dll
+In the ...\sample_unity_bodytracking\Assets\Scripts\SkeletalTrackingProvider.cs change the ProcessingMode to the one you want.

+* TrackerProcessingMode.GPU (Defaults to DirectML for Windows)
+* TrackerProcessingMode.CPU
+* TrackerProcessingMode.Cuda
+* TrackerProcessingMode.TensorRT
+* TrackerProcessingMode.DirectML

-#### 6) Open the Unity Project and under Scenes/  select the Kinect4AzureSampleScene
+#### 6) Open the Unity Project and under Scenes/  select the Kinect4AzureSampleScene:

 ![alt text](./UnitySampleGettingStarted.png)

 Press play.

-#### If you wish to create a new scene just:
+#### If you wish to create a new scene:

-1) create a gameobject and add the component for the main.cs script
+* Create a gameobject and add the component for the main.cs script.
-2) go to the prefab folder and drop in the Kinect4AzureTracker prefab
+* Go to the prefab folder and drop in the Kinect4AzureTracker prefab.
-3) now drag the gameobject for the Kinect4AzureTracker onto the Tracker slot in the main object in the inspector.
+* Now drag the gameobject for the Kinect4AzureTracker onto the Tracker slot in the main object in the inspector.

-### Finally if you Build a Standalone Executable
+### Finally if you Build a Standalone Executable:

-You will need to put these files in the same directory with the .exe:
+You will need to put [required DLLs for ONNX Runtime execution](https://docs.microsoft.com/en-us/azure/kinect-dk/body-sdk-setup#required-dlls-for-onnx-runtime-execution-environments) in the same directory with the .exe:

-- directml.dll
-- onnxruntime.dll
-- onnxruntime_providers_cuda.dll
-- onnxruntime_providers_shared.dll
-- onnxruntime_providers_tensorrt.dll
-- dnn_model_2_0_op11.onnx
+You can copy ONNXRuntime and DirectML files from nuget package by hand or from sample_unity_bodytracking directory after running **the batch file MoveLibraryFile.bat** (Step #3)

+For the CUDA/cuDNN/TensorRT DLLs (Step #4) you can either have them in the PATH environment variable or copy required set of DLLs from the installation locations:

+e.g.
+* from C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v11.4\bin for the CUDA files.
+* from C:\Program Files\NVIDIA GPU Computing Toolkit\cuda-8.2.2.6\bin for the cuDNN files.
+* from C:\Program Files\NVIDIA GPU Computing Toolkit\TensorRT-8.2.1.8\lib for the TensorRT files.